ljarabek/CSN_chexpert/README.md

 This is a work in progress.

+#Results

 CSN converges such that the input to densenet is actually binarized image with per-image learned treshold.
 Currently the training is very unstable, CSN-Densenet best result after 30 epochs:

 ROCAUC for Atelectasis is 0.7397375328083989

 ROCAUC for Cardiomegaly is 0.8258689839572192

 ROCAUC for Consolidation is 0.8818014705882353

 ROCAUC for Edema is 0.8641369047619047

 ROCAUC for Pleural Effusion is 0.8516757246376812

 Compared to baseline - just Densenet.
+All same settings, except args.CSN = False.
 Converges and starts overfitting after 4 epochs.:

 ROCAUC for Atelectasis is 0.6762204724409449

 ROCAUC for Cardiomegaly is 0.7776292335115865

 ROCAUC for Consolidation is 0.8880514705882354

 ROCAUC for Edema is 0.8622023809523809

 ROCAUC for Pleural Effusion is 0.8609601449275363

+#Images

-Images of results: densenet achieves above results with the bottom left image as input.
+Densenet achieves above results with the bottom left image as input.
 The 2 numbers above the bottom right histogram are beta and gamma (shift and scale) from AdaIN repspectively.
 Images are binarized, since the AdaIN output is passed through a tanh before being fed into the model.

 ![alt text](https://raw.githubusercontent.com/ljarabek/CSN_chexpert/master/images/batch6_epoch_0_val.png)